viamrobotics/docs/docs/components/gantry.md

 - `Context` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
 - `positions` [([]float64)](https://pkg.go.dev/builtin#float64): A list of positions for the axes of the gantry to move to, in millimeters.
+- `world_state`[(WorldState)](https://pkg.go.dev/go.viam.com/rdk@v0.2.12/referenceframe#WorldState): Optional and not yet fully implemented, see [the arm component](/components/arm/) for an example of usage with full component implementation.
-- `world_state`[(WorldState)](https://pkg.go.dev/go.viam.com/rdk@v0.2.12/referenceframe#WorldState): Obstacles that the gantry must avoid while it moves from its original position to the position specified in `pose`.
+Specifies obstacles that the gantry must avoid while it moves from its original position to the position specified in `pose`.
-A `WorldState` can include a variety of attributes, including a list of obstacles around the object (`obstacles`), a list of spaces the robot may operate within (`interaction_spaces`), and a list of supplemental transforms (`transforms`).
-These fields are optional.
 - `extra` [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): Extra options to pass to the underlying RPC call.

 **Returns:**